c0deLab/URBAN5/README.md

 &nbsp;
 ## Annotated Guide to URBAN5

-Below is a guide that connects descriptions of URBAN5 from *The Architecture Machine* (Negroponte, 1973) and the corresponding implementation in this recreation.
+What follows shows correlations between descriptions of specific URBAN5 functions (excerpted from *The Architecture Machine* (Negroponte, 1971)) and our reconstruction.

 ### Menu